-Thandika Mkandawire is professor and chair, African development, at the London School of Economics; he is the first person to assume the new position of chair.
+Thandika Mkandawire is professor and the first chair of African development at the London School of Economics.
 He was formerly director of the United Nations Research Institute for Social Development, director of the Council for the Development of Social Science Research in Africa (CODESRIA), and a senior research fellow at the Centre for Development Research in Copenhagen.
 He has taught at the Universities of Stockholm and Zimbabwe and currently holds the Olof Palme Professorship for Peace at the Institute for Future Studies in Stockholm.
 Of Malawian origin, Mkandawire is an economist with particular expertise on development issues.
 His research interests are mostly in development theory, economic policy and development, social policy in developing countries, and the political economy of development in Africa.
 In 2011 and 2013, he was awarded honorary doctorates by the Universities of Helsinki and Ghana, respectively.

 Investment Committee Member

 Peter Nager is senior managing director at the investment firm Egret Capital Partners.
 He is a former partner of the corporate advisory and investment banking firm James D. Wolfensohn.
 Following the sale of Wolfensohn to Bankers Trust (BT), he became a partner and senior managing director at BT and assumed the same positions with Deutsche Bank upon its merger with BT.
 Earlier in his career, he was a lawyer at the firm Debevoise & Plimpton, specializing in mergers and acquisitions.
 Nager has advised the boards, CEOs, and other senior executives of such noteworthy companies as Dupont, Unisys, Lubrizol, Johns Manville, Major League Baseball, John Labatt, Northern Telecom, Ault Foods, and Nova Chemicals.
 His advisory work encompassed traditional transactional mergers-and-acquisitions work as well as financing assistance and corporate strategy.
 Nager is involved in numerous charitable endeavors.
-He is a member of the board of trustees and of the executive committee of the Caramoor International Music Festival, held every summer in Westchester County, NY, as well as of the boards of trustees of the Beaver Dam Sanctuary, also in Westchester County, and the City Parks Foundation in New York City.
-He also is a member of the NYU-Poly Incubator Advisory Board as well as the Board of Advisors of The Black Box Institute in Toronto, Canada.
+He is a member of the board of trustees and of the executive committee of the Caramoor International Music Festival, held every summer in Westchester County, NY, as well as of the Boards of Trustees of the Beaver Dam Sanctuary, also in Westchester County, and the City Parks Foundation in New York City.
+He also is a member of the NYU-Poly Incubator Advisory Board.
 Previously, Nager served as president of Symphony Space on the Upper West Side of Manhattan.

 Walter W. Powell